learn-co-curriculum/phase-1-control-flow-lab/README.md

   return result
 }

-//once our function is declared, we can call addFive, passing in values as arguments
+//once our function is declared, we can call addFive, passing in values
+//as arguments:

 addFive(10);
-//returns 15
+//=> 15

 addFive(20);
-//returns 25
+//=> 25

 addFive(-5);
-//returns undefined
+//=> undefined

 addFive(addFive(5));
-//returns 15!!
-In this case, the return value of addFive(5), 10, is passed in as the argument to the outer addFive, returning 15
+//=> 15!!
+In this case, the return value of addFive(5), 10, is passed in
+//as the argument to the outer addFive, returning 15
 ```

 So, looking back at our test example, `scuberGreetingForFeet(199)` is calling